-How do you send one of the world’s most well-known cities back in time by over 200 years?
+How do you send one of the world’s most beautiful and well-known cities back in time by over 200 years?

 “Ultimately we needed to make Prague look older – just the basic clean-up of all the different things, satellite antennas, stuff like that,” explains Marcin Kolendo, who served as VFX Supervisor on the project.
 “There were a lot of electric lights all around, so they needed to be changed into candles and that was almost every shot, wherever you have light; especially that massive theatre performance of Mozart’s Don Giovanni.